AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Tap B, Watch Youtube</p>

 !!! note
-    Updated 6.2.
+    Updated 6.3.
 You thought there could be no Tap B, Watch Youtube counterpart to SW's Tap A?
 Well, I'm here to prove you wrong!
 Here you go, a valk whose infamous ER gameplay revolves to just spam B like there's no end!
 Well, except... this valk really sucks.
 She has so many problems.
 Not advised to use for Weekly Clear unless your DA is built different.

-> Boss to be Chosen: Husk, then Vill-V
+> Boss to be Chosen: Husk Mysticism, then Vill-V

 ####<p align="center">Setup</p>